jwplayer/ihop/README.md

-# IHOP
+# IHOP - *The <iframe> Hopping Library*

 IHOP is a utility to allow for objects from one iframe context to be usable from many connected contexts.

+The term i-frame hopping refers that each participant in the "network" (tree, really) of window objects only communicates with it's immediate parent and children.
+Sending messages to window contexts beyond the immediate family must be repeated by intermediate nodes (hopping).

-At its core, IHOP is two things: a featureful proxy engine and a globally-coherent state built and maintained via inter-frame messaging.
+At its core, IHOP is three things:
+1. A featureful proxy engine that can generate proxies for complex objects (even DOM elements)
+2. A network-agnostic routing fabric designed for hierarchical topologies
+3. a globally-coherent state built on top of the routing fabric

 ## Usage